Guide for Getting Started with Canoe, Kayak, River Tube Floats

 Seven Oaks invites you to experience the beauty of the scenic Des Moines River Valley.
 On a quiet afternoon you will see animals on the riverbanks, birds flying overhead, wildflowers growing in the wooded bluffs and a bald eagle’s nest just past the Kate Shelly High Bridge.
 We float a section of the Des Moines River Water Trail, launching from the lower ramp at Boone Water Works (E-26) and ending at Highway 30.

 Seven Oaks offers float trips seven days a week.
-Monday through Friday we offer two floats, 10am and 12pm with an off the water time of 4pm.
-Saturday’s and Sunday’s we offer four float times, 9:30am, 11:00am, 12:30pm, and 2pm with an off the water time of 6pm.
+Sunday through Friday we offer two floats, 10am and 12pm with an off the water time of 4pm.
+Saturday’s we offer four float times, 9:30am, 11:00am, 12:30pm, and 2pm with an off the water time of 6pm.

 Children are always welcome to join in on the FUN on one of our river floats.
-Our recommended ages are:
+Our minimum ages are:

 Canoe- 2 yrs and older